ABCs of Documentation: Make an Airtight Case for Termination

 If the narrative is long on emotion and personality judgments and short on facts, it’s probably not going to stand up legally.

-Effective documentation is about behavior, work outcomes or the impact of the employees’ behavior on the overall operation.
+Effective documentation is strictly about behavior, work outcomes or the impact of the employees’ behavior on the overall operation.

 So managers need to remember the old Jack Webb mantra from Dragnet: Just the facts, ma’am.